 Quotations in languages other than English should be given in the text in the original language.
 Translations into English should be provided in footnotes, or in the body of your text if the translation forms part of the substance of your discussion.
-If reference is made to a substantive unpublished document in a language other than English, both the document in the original language and a translation should be printed in an Appendix.
+If reference is made to a substantive unpublished document in a language other than English or a Celtic language, both the document in the original language and a translation should be printed in an Appendix.